 10. Mission Escape Games – Midtown

 If you and your family are ready to take on a daring, 1-hour mission, then head on over to Mission Escape Games.
 There are multiple themes to choose from, including Mystery, Sci-Fi, and CyberPunk.
 Most games are family-friendly and are recommended for ages 10 and older.
 There's no technical age limit, but if you'd like to bring a child that is 5 or younger, call or email the location.
 Depending on the theme room chosen, you can book a room for up to 8-10 players.

 Kids work together to solve the puzzle at Ripley's Relic.
 Photo by Stuart Ramson/AP Images

 From the creative team behind family-favorite Shipwrecked Mini Golf comes this trio of mini-escape rooms.
-Lasting 25 minutes each, you can book one or all three for an epic adventure.
-Though there is no age minimum, be warned: If you're playing with kids under the age of 13, you'll have to book the entire room (five slots at a discounted rate) and have one chaperone for every two kids.
-Theme include a haunted house (rated PG-13), a nuclear reactor, and a temple treasure hunt.
+Groups can book a 1-hour private escape room adventure and try to escape from as many rooms as possible.
+Lasting 25 minutes each, you and your team can experience all of the mini-escapes for an epic adventure.
+Though there is no age minimum, be warned: If you're playing with kids under the age of 13, some of the rooms have more of a scary quality, and you must have one participating adult over the age of 21.
+Themes include a haunted house (rated PG-13), a nuclear reactor, and a temple treasure hunt.

 Photos are courtesy of the escape rooms, unless otherwise noted.